galaxyproject/training-material/topics/variant-analysis/tutorials/somatic-variants/tutorial.md

 As a final step, let us now try to generate a gene-centered report based on the same somatic variants we just selected above.

-Such a gene- centered report would include annotations that apply to a whole gene affected by a variant rather than to the variant itself.
-Examples of such annotations include known synonyms of an affected gene, its NCBI entrez number, the ClinVar phenotype, if any, associated with the gene, a hyperlink to the gene's page at CIViC.org, *etc.*.#
+Such a gene-centered report would include annotations that apply to a whole gene affected by a variant rather than to the variant itself.
+Examples of such annotations include known synonyms of an affected gene, its NCBI entrez number, the ClinVar phenotype, if any, associated with the gene, a hyperlink to the gene's page at CIViC.org, *etc.*.

 Some of this information comes built-in into every GEMINI database, but it is stored in a separate table called `gene_detailed`, while all information we